Manual Skeleton Adjustment

 How to Adjust the Skeleton

-Key Trunk Skeleton Adjustment
+• Key Torso Skeleton Adjustment

-For those who do not want to carefully adjust the skeleton, the default skeleton is a standard human skeleton with average dimensions.
-Adjust the slider marked as
+• For users who do not wish to carefully adjust the skeleton, the default skeleton is a standard human skeleton with average dimensions.
+Adjust the slider marked as 1 in the figure below, which is the height scaling ratio.
+You can use the left and right buttons for fine-tuning, and the overall effect will not be too bad (the proportions of each joint will not change as a result).

-in the figure below, which is the height scaling ratio.
-You can use the left and right buttons for fine-tuning, and the overall effect will not be too bad (the proportions of each joint will not change as a result).For users who want to adjust the skeleton to be consistent with their own, you can refer to the figure below and adjust from bottom to top.
+• For users who wish to adjust the skeleton to match their own, you can refer to the figure below and adjust from bottom to top.
 The right side shows the key skeleton node positions of the character.
-You can adjust from bottom to top based on the calculated node height.
-You can use a tape measure to measure the height of each joint relative to the body while standing and adjust the skeleton lengths 2~8 based on this height information.
+You can adjust from bottom to top based on the calculated node heights.
+You can use a tape measure to measure the height of each joint relative to the body while standing, and adjust the skeleton lengths 2~8 based on the height information.

-Other Skeleton Adjustments
+• Other Skeleton Adjustments

 Other skeleton adjustments will not affect height.
 Mainly refer to the literal meaning on the left side of each adjustment.
 There are three points to note: